Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Can You Paint Varnished Wood?

-Painting varnished wood by hand is really time consuming, but when done correctly, looks awesome.
-Most stained interior trim is coated with a protective finish that doesn't bond well with paint.
+Painting varnished wood by hand is really time consuming, but when done correctly, it looks awesome.
+Most stained interior trim is coated with a protective finish that doesn't bond well with paint alone.
 Stained and varnished wood needs to be totally sanded, cleaned, and primed for the best paint adhesion.

 Painting stained trim in a home is what this article mostly refers to, but most of the paint prep is the same as painting varnished paneling, furniture, or doors.